-In cases involving an active police investigation, if the Dean of Students determines that the notice to the student may interfere with the criminal investigation, the Dean of Students may delay sending the notice to the student for a reasonable period of time.
+In cases involving an active police investigation, if the Student Conduct Administrator determines that the notice to the student may interfere with the criminal investigation, the Student Conduct Administrator may delay sending the notice to the student for a reasonable period of time.

-I. APPEALS PROCESS
+3. APPEALS PROCESS

-If the student does not agree with the determination or Resolution Agreement proposed by the Dean of Students, the student may appeal the charges and/or the sanction(s).
+If the student does not agree with the determination or Resolution Agreement the Student proposed bv Conduct Administrator, the student may appeal the violations and/or the sanction(s).
 The imposition of any sanction will be deferred until the conclusion of the appeals process.
-The student may appeal the Dean of Students' determination and must clearly state the basis for the appeal.
+The student may appeal the Student Conduct Administrator's determination and must clearly state the basis for the appeal.

 Acceptable reasons for appeal include:

-- The student disagrees with the outcome affirming responsibility for violation(s). - The student disagrees with the sanctions, and believes the sanctions assigned are disproportionate to the severity of the violation, or are excessive, insufficient, or inappropriate. - The student has new evidence, which was not available during the Dean of Students' investigation process, but is sufficient enough to alter the Dean of Students' determination.

-• The Dean of Students failed to follow the student conduct proceedings.
+- The student disagrees with the types of misconduct the student is being held responsible for violating. - The student disagrees with the sanctions, and believes the sanctions assigned are disproportionate to the severity of the violation, or are excessive, insufficient, or inappropriate. - The student has new evidence, which is sufficient enough to alter the Student Conduct Administrator's determination and was not available during the Student Conduct Administrator's investigation process. - The Student Conduct Administrator failed to follow the student conduct proceedings.

-All appeals must be directed to NYFA's Campus Dean, or designee, via the NYFA Campus Dean's email.
+All appeals must be directed to the Campus Dean, or designee, via the Campus Dean's email (elli@nyfa.edu).
 All appeals must be written and should clearly articulate and support the basis for appeal.
 Appeals must be received within five (5) days of the date of the Resolution Agreement.
 Appeals must be sent from the student's official NYFA e-mail.

-NYFA's Campus Dean will gather information for the basis of their determination including, but not limited to, information related to the case submitted by the Dean of Students, information about any previous cases with similar misconduct, the letter of appeal from the responding student, and any additional information NYFA's Campus Dean may need to make a determination.
+The Campus Dean will gather information for the basis of their determination including, but not limited to, information related to the case submitted bv the Student Conduct Administrator, information about any previous cases with similar misconduct, the letter of appeal from the responding student, and any additional information the Campus Dean may need to make a determination.

-NYFA's Campus Dean may uphold and impose the sanctions determined by the Dean of Students, may adopt and impose different sanctions, or reject any and all sanctions.
+The Campus Dean may uphold the violations determined by the Student Conduct Administrator, may uphold and impose the sanctions determined by the Student Conduct Administrator, may determine different violations, may adopt and impose different sanctions, or may reject any and all violations and/or sanctions.

-NYFA's Campus Dean will issue a decision letter within ten (10) days after receiving the appeal.
+The Campus Dean will issue a decision letter within ten (10) days after receiving the appeal.
 The decision of NYFA's Campus Dean is final.

-A decision letter containing the determination of NYFA's Campus Dean will be delivered to the student and to the Dean of Students via NYFA email.
-NYFA's Campus Dean may also notify other parties of the decision, or may direct the Dean of Students to do so, if such parties are authorized to receive such information.
+A decision letter containing the determination of the Campus Dean will be delivered to the student and to the Student Conduct Administrator via NYFA email.
+The Campus Dean may also notify other parties of the decision or may direct the Student Conduct Administrator to do so, if such parties are authorized to receive such information.

-INTERIM AND EMERGENCY MEASURES
+INTERIM AND/OR EMERGENCY MEASURES

-The Dean of Students, the Campus Dean, or designees, may authorize interim and/or emergency measures against a student or organization, pending student conduct proceedings, whenever there is evidence that deems interim measures are reasonable and necessary to protect the personal safety of person(s) within the NYFA community, or NYFA property, and/or to ensure the maintenance of order.
+The Student Conduct Administrator, the Campus Dean, or designees, may authorize interim and/or emergency measures against a student or organization, pending student conduct proceedings, whenever there is evidence that deems interim measures are reasonable and necessary to protect the personal safety of person(s) within the NYFA community, or NYFA property, and/or to ensure the maintenance of order.
 Interim and/or emergency measures may include, but are not limited to No Contact directives, limitations on hours of attendance at certain events or in certain NYFA facilities, exclusion from certain events or NYFA activities, or a Procedural Hold.